-The Cray computer user has access to the Basic Linear Algebra Subprograms (BLAS) and a subset of the level 2 BLAS.
-The level 1 package is described first, and is followed by a description of the level 2 package.
+The Cray computer user has access to the Basic Linear Algebra Subprograms (BLAS), the level 2 BLAS (BLAS 2), and the level 3 BLAS (BLAS 3).
+The level 1 package is described first, and is followed by descriptions of the level 2 and level 3 packages.